 - 6. For any type of advanced standing into the program, policies and procedures pertaining to bridging requirements, advanced standing, credit, and credential recognition are fair, reasonable, consistently applied and publicly accessible. - 7.
-For any bridging and/or advanced standing arrangements the institution - a) provides a gap analysis - b) identifies how they will measure the "degree of difficulty gap" and address the "content and skills gap" and the "breadth gap."
-8
+For any bridging and/or advanced standing arrangements the institution - a) provides a gap analysis - b) identifies how they will measure the "degree of difficulty gap" and address the "content and skills gap" and for bachelor's degrees the "breadth gap".
+See Appendix 12.6 Principles in Reviewing Bridges to Degrees.